lakshayaarora22/Sudoku/README.md

 # Sudoku Supreme App
-Sudoku Supreme app is a beautifully crafted Sudoku game developed using Flutter and Dart.
+Sudoku Supreme app is a beautifully crafted Sudoku game developed using Flutter/Dart.
 It combines the classic puzzle-solving experience with modern features to provide an enjoyable and challenging gameplay experience.
 Whether you're a Sudoku enthusiast or a casual gamer, this app offers something for everyone.

 ## Key Features